Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Experiments on Texas-7k grid

 \section{Experiments on Texas-7k grid}

-In this section, we evaluate the performance of our SHADOw-GP algorithm under realistic grid conditions.
-Our experimental platform utilizes a synthetic model of the ERCOT grid, known as the Texas-7k \cite{TexasGrid}.
-The grid covers the area managed by ERCOT and includes 185 renewable assets comprised of 36 solar and 149 wind units, see Figure \ref{fig:Texas 7k_1} in Appendix \ref{Appen_Texas7k}.
-None of the Texas-7k assets are hybrid, largely because the testbed was developed before the widespread adoption of BESS.
+In this section, we move beyond the toy LQ setting and evaluate the performance of our SHADOw-GP algorithm under realistic grid conditions.
+Our experimental platform utilizes a synthetic model of the ERCOT grid, known as the Texas-7k \parencite{TexasGrid}, comprised of 185 renewable assets comprised of 36 solar and 149 wind units, Figure~S1 in the supplementary materials.
+None of the Texas-7k assets are hybrid as the testbed was developed before the widespread adoption of BESS.
 Thus, we frame our study as impact analysis for a potential retrofit of existing wind farms with BESS; such retrofits are popular since they face simplified interconnection queue permitting and moreover enjoy tax breaks, enhancing their business case over new greenfield hybrid projects.

-To apply SHADOw-GP to Texas-7k, we first calibrate the dynamics of $(X_k)$ to each individual unit.
-We then evaluate SHADOw-GP in our synthetic model-based setting, hybridizing the given wind farm with a $3$-hour battery and a max charge/discharge rate set to $10\%$ of the unit's nameplate capacity.
-Finally, we assess the benefit of hybridization by feeding the output $(O_k^*)$ into a full unit-commitment and economic dispatch (ED) framework.
-To this end, we utilize \texttt{Vatic} ED optimization software suite \cite{Vatic}.
-Critically, to assess realistic firming, we use respective day-ahead forecasts as our dispatch target $(M_k)$ and compute $(O_k^*)$ along actual trajectories of wind generation, rather than on model-based test simulations.
+To apply SHADOw-GP to Texas-7k, we first calibrate the dynamics of $(X_k)$ to each individual unit, as described in Section \ref{ssec:5.1}.
+In Section \ref{ssec:5.2}, we evaluate SHADOw-GP in a synthetic model-based setting by retrofitting the wind farms into hybrid assets.
+The experiments are conducted with a 3-hour battery and a maximum charge/discharge rate set to 10\% of the unit’s nameplate capacity.
+Finally, we assess the benefits of hybridization by feeding the optimized hybrid dispatch \((O_k^*)\) into a full unit commitment and economic dispatch (ED) framework, as described in Section \ref{ssec:4.3}.
+Specifically, we compare ED costs between the original wind asset and the wind asset retrofitted with a battery, thereby quantifying the system-level impact of hybridization.
+To this end, we utilize \texttt{Vatic} ED optimization software suite \parencite{Vatic}.
+Here, we use respective day-ahead forecasts as our dispatch target $(M_k)$ and compute $(O_k^*)$ along actual trajectories of wind generation, rather than on model-based test simulations.